bscheibe/Explorer/README.md

 # Explorer
 A directory listing window plugin for Vim.
+Toggle with the minus key by default, or through the menu in GVim.